skx/templer/README.md

 --------------------

 Within the header of each page you may declare an arbitrary number of per-page variables.
-These variable declerations are then available for use within the page-body, using the standard  [HTML::Template](http://search.cpan.org/perldoc?HTML%3A%3ATemplate) expansion facilities:
+These variable declarations are then available for use within the page-body, using the standard  [HTML::Template](http://search.cpan.org/perldoc?HTML%3A%3ATemplate) expansion facilities: